-- impressing on workplace reps (stewards) the importance of letting the retired members' contact know when members are about to retire and developing contacts with personnel and superannuation staff to request information on forthcoming retirements - sending out copies of UNISON's "Stay involved in your union - become a retired member" booklet (stock item no.1248) to members who are about to retire. - seeking a UNISON slot in employers' pre-retirement courses to talk on retired membership of UNISON.
+- impressing on workplace reps (stewards) the importance of letting the retired members' contact know when members are about to retire and developing contacts with personnel and superannuation staff to request information on forthcoming retirements - sending out copies of the leaflet 'Retired?
+Stay in UNISON' which contains a retired membership application form (stock item no. 1248). - seeking a UNISON slot in employers' pre-retirement courses to talk on retired membership of UNISON.